pmglab/KGGSEE/doc/source/detailed_document.rst

 DESE
 ====

-DESE (**D**\ river-tissue **E**\ stimation by **S**\ elective **E**\ xpression; `the DESE paper <https://doi.org/10.1186/s13059-019-1801-5>`_) estimates driver tissues by tissue-selective expression of phenotype-associated genes in GWAS.
+DESE (**D**\ river-tissue **E**\ stimation by **S**\ elective **E**\ xpression; `Jiang et al. 2019 <https://doi.org/10.1186/s13059-019-1801-5>`_) estimates driver tissues by tissue-selective expression of phenotype-associated genes in GWAS.
 The assumption is that the tissue-selective expression of causal or susceptibility genes indicates the tissues where complex phenotypes happen primarily, which are called driver tissues.
 Therefore, a driver tissue is very likely to be enriched with selective expression of susceptibility genes of a phenotype.

 DESE initially performed the association analysis by mapping SNPs to genes according to their physical distance.
 We further demonstrated that grouping eQTLs of a gene or a transcript to perform the association analysis could be more powerful.
 We named the **e**\ QTL-guided **DESE** eDESE.
-KGGSEE implements DESE and eDESE with an improved effective chi-squared statistic to control type I error rates and remove redundant associations (`the eDESE paper <https://doi.org/10.7554/eLife.70779>`_).
+KGGSEE implements DESE and eDESE with an improved effective chi-squared statistic to control type I error rates and remove redundant associations (`Li et al. 2022 <https://doi.org/10.7554/eLife.70779>`_).

 Synopsis